selfdefined/web-app/11ty/definitions/antisemitism.md

 ## Origin

-Antisemitism began in European Christianity as ideological oppression, functioning to protect the ruling class and divert blame for hardship.
+Antisemitism began in European Christianity as ideological oppression, and functions to protect the ruling class and divert blame for hardship.
 While it began as a religious intolerance, antisemitism has always in-part been xenophobic.

 #### Note